Impact of lensing magnification on the analysis of galaxy clustering in redshift space: Results

-When magnification bias is accounted for in the modelling and $s$ is known, we obtain an unbiased estimation of the growth rate, except for $s = 1.2$ in the highest redshift bin.
-This might come from the slight difference in the quadrupole seen in \cref{fig:absdiff_multipoles_lensing}, where the theoretical prediction seems to underestimate the signal.
-This shows that overall, our linear-theory based lensing correction is good enough to correct for the effect of magnification bias.
-However, for very high values of $s$ at high redshift, the weak-lensing limit that was used to compute the correction might not hold anymore.
+When magnification bias is accounted for in the modelling and $s$ is known, we obtain an unbiased estimate of the growth rate with respect to the unmagnified case, except for $s = 1.2$ in the highest redshift bin.
+This shows that our linear-theory-based lensing correction is good enough overall to correct for the effect of magnification bias.
+However, for very high values of $s$ at high redshift, the weak-lensing limit that was used to compute the correction might no longer hold (see also the difference in the quadrupole in \cref{fig:absdiff_multipoles_lensing}, where the theoretical prediction seems to underestimate the signal).
 Therefore, accounting for higher-order terms may be important in the future for the most extreme configurations.
+In \cref{fig:reldiff_fs8_lcdm_part} we show the relative difference on $f\sigma_8$ with respect to the unmagnified case when the magnification implementation in the data is done in the weak-lensing limit.

+As described in \cref{subsubsec:lensed_number_counts}, and \cref{subsubsec:magnification_bias_implementation}, to account for this approximation, we need to use a weight equal to $\mu(1+(5s-2)\kappa)$ instead of $\mu^{2.5s}$, the prefactor $\mu$ is used to correct for the dilation effect already present in the data.
+Within the weak-lensing limit (in purple), the relative difference increases only weakly with $s$ and reaches a lower value at $s = 1.2$ (compared with the other cases), and it remains within 1$\sigma$ with respect to the expected value.
+The difference between the green and purple data points only comes from the weak-lensing limit, and it reaches roughly $8\%$ at $s=1.2$.
+This shows that it is important to consider higher-order modelling for high-redshift samples with high $s$ values, beyond the first-order weak-lensing limit.

-Lastly, when $s$ is free in the fit, error bars on the parameters are larger, which is expected since there is more freedom in the model.
+Lastly, when $s$ is free in the fit, the error bars on the parameters are larger, which is expected since there is more freedom in the model.
 Letting $s$ free might not be the best strategy in the full-shape RSD analysis.
-One should rather rely on estimated values of $s$.
+Estimated values of $s$ appear to be better suited.
 Nonetheless, the best-fit values obtained when letting $s$ free are very close to the case where $s$ is fixed, meaning that we are able to estimate this nuisance parameter without any strong bias.

-Overall, we find that depending on the sample selection, galaxy clustering surveys probing redshifts above $z\sim 1.3$ will need to properly include lensing magnification as part of the theoretical model to recover unbiased estimates of the growth rate of structure, and in turn be able to test gravity while keeping theoretical systematic errors under control.
+Overall, we find that depending on the sample selection, galaxy clustering surveys probing redshifts above $z\sim 1.3$ will need to properly include lensing magnification as part of the theoretical model to recover unbiased estimates of the growth rate of structure.
+This will in turn enable them to test gravity while keeping theoretical systematic errors under control.

-In \cref{fig:fs8_wcdm_part}, we perform the same analysis but for the $w$CDM model.
+In \cref{fig:fs8_wcdm_part} we show the same analysis, but for the $w$CDM model.